-ULEZ expansion: Contested claims examined
+Ulez expansion: Contested claims examined

 'About 4,000 Londoners die prematurely each year due to toxic air'

-Simon Birkett from Clean for London has highlighted Imperial College research - commissioned by City Hall - that shows in Greater London between 3,600 to 4,100 premature deaths were attributable to human-made fine particulate matter (PM2.5) and nitrogen dioxide (NO2) in 2019.
+Simon Birkett from Clean Air in London has highlighted Imperial College research - commissioned by City Hall - that says: "In 2019, in Greater London, the equivalent of between 3,600 to 4,100 deaths (61,800 to 70,200 life years lost) were estimated to be attributable to human-made PM2.5 and NO2, considering that health effects exist even at very low levels.

-This is an estimate of the number of people whose lives are shortened due to air pollution.
+"This calculation is for deaths from all causes including respiratory, lung cancer and cardiovascular deaths."

 So how do they get to that figure?
 The WHO recommends a relative risk of a 1.08 increase for 10 micrograms per cubic metre (ug/m3) of PM2.5.

-Note: This story was first published on 15 March and has been updated to provide further context.
-The BBC will continue to update the article to reflect new developments.